From 0% to hero (on the essay)

 You can find over 60 cuisines in Manchester, ranging from Bengali to Greek, to Japanese, Mongolian, Persian, Thai and Vietnamese.

-Now, it may be really fun and enjoyable to wonder around Manchester and picking restaurants/bars/cafes randomly, but keep in mind that one of the best places aren’t always the easiest to find open-mouthed smile A smart Salford student should check various websites to find reviews and their cuisine of choice.
+Now, it may be really fun and enjoyable to wonder around Manchester and picking restaurants/bars/cafes randomly, but keep in mind that one of the best places aren’t always the easiest to find Open-mouthed smile A smart Salford student should check various websites to find reviews and their cuisine of choice.

 Some of my favourite places include The Rice Bowl for Chinese food, Sakura for Japanese food, Hard Rock Cafe for American bar style stuff, and the Second Floor Restaurant for all things British.

-As always, if you have any thoughts or ideas on this post, please comment below smile
+As always, if you have any thoughts or ideas on this post, please comment below Smile

 If you want to find out more about what it’s like at Salford, why not watch some of our student videos on YouTube at this link: http://www.youtube.com/user/InternationalSalford.